1. Early Years Foundation Stage (EYFS) : We use the Early Years Foundation Stage (EYFS) curriculum in the Early Years classes.

 Do you have boarding facilities?

-The boarding school, for secondary school students, will be ready in September 2017.
-However, we have started receiving applications and admission will be on a first come first serve basis with preference given to students presently in the NIS primary school.
+The boarding school, for secondary school students, will be ready in September 2018.
+However, we have started receiving applications and admission will be on a first come first served basis with preference given to students presently in the NIS primary school.

 What are your fees like?